nirvaankohli/maps-classifier/upgrade‑notes/V1toV2.md

 ## Overview

 This document outlines the planned improvements and logic upgrades for the training pipeline, moving from **V1** (`trainingV1.py`) to **V2** (`trainingV2.py`).
 The focus is on leveraging the EuroSAT dataset more effectively, enhancing model performance, and introducing best practices in deep learning workflows.
-All changes are described in the future tense, as if V2 is about to be implemented, with predictions about its expected impact.

 ---